mozilla-conduit/conduit-docs/phabricator-user.rst

     $ arc patch <revision id>

+It is helpful to understand that ``arc patch``, by default, will not attempt to patch the revision on top of your current working set.
+Instead, it applies the changes on top of the same parent commit the author used and creates a new commit and a new branch (git) or bookmark (hg).
+If it cannot find the same parent commit in your local repo then it will warn you and give you the option to apply it on top of the current working set.
+If you wish to test a revision on top of your current working set use ``arc patch --nobranch``.

 If you have a stack of revisions (see above section :ref:`series-of-commits`), the commits from all previous revisions will be applied as well.
 Note that if you are pulling down a stack of